CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/RTPS-Types/cycloneDDS/BB_cycloneDDS.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Automotive and robotics middleware needs a certifiable, high-performance DDS implementation with deterministic behavior, security support, and ROS 2 tier-1 integration for real-time publish/subscribe communication.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system